-In 1994, Contreras became Political Director of the Los Angeles County Federation of Labor, a Central Labor Council of the American Federation of Labor.
-In 1996, he was elected executive secretary-treasurer of the Fed, a post he held until his death.
-During his tenure as secretary-treasurer, Contreras reached out to immigrant workers and worked to firmly integrate his union into the Los Angeles political landscape.
-In 2000, Contreras led Los Angeles janitors in a strike against building owners that led to their winning a favorable contract.
+In 1994, Contreras became Political Director of the Los Angeles County Federation of Labor, a central labor council of the American Federation of Labor.
+In 1996, he was elected Executive Secretary-Treasurer of the County Fed, a post he held until his death.
+During his tenure as Secretary-Treasurer, Contreras reached out to immigrant workers and strived to firmly integrate his union into the Los Angeles political landscape.
+In 2000, he led Los Angeles janitors in a strike against building owners that led to their winning a favorable contract.
 The campaign's success made it a model for the struggles of blue-collar workers nationwide.
 He was also a major figure in the transportation workers' strike of the same year, enlisting Jesse Jackson as a mediator in negotiations between the Los Angeles Metropolitan Transportation Authority and the union.
-Significantly, Contreras put the County Fed's support behind that union even though it was not a member of the Fed; many saw his action as a way to build bridges between the large Latino membership in the Fed and the transit workers' largely African-American membership.
-He organized one of the largest immigrant-rights rallies in U.S. history, which drew some 20,000 people to the Los Angeles Sports Arena.
+Significantly, Contreras put the County Fed's support behind that union even though it was not a member of the Fed; many saw his action as a way to build bridges between the large Latino membership in the Fed and the transit workers' largely African American membership.
+He organized one of the largest immigrant-rights rallies in US history, which drew some 20,000 people to the Los Angeles Sports Arena.

 Miguel Contreras was married to fellow labor leader and current State Senator María Elena Durazo when he passed away on May 6, 2005, at the age of 53.
 A high school in Los Angeles, the Miguel Contreras Learning Complex, is named in his honor.
 The UC Berkeley and UCLA have also recognized him by establishing the Miguel Contreras Labor Program (MCLP) to support labor education